-In the primary school years your child will enjoy testing out her physical abilities.
-She’ll get a lot of self-esteem from new physical achievements too.
+In the primary school years your child will enjoy testing out his physical abilities.
+He’ll get a lot of self-esteem from new physical achievements too.
 Here are play ideas to encourage your child to keep moving.

 Daily movement for school kids: why it’s important

 Children need lots of movement and physical activity every day.
 That’s because movement is vital for health and wellbeing.
 Moving strengthens muscles and bones and improves coordination.